 Around the Toilet (AtT) is a cross-disciplinary, arts-based research project funded by the AHRC Connected Communities programme, which explores the toilet as a place of exclusion and belonging.
 The project is based at Sheffield Hallam University with researchers working across three universities in the north of England.

 Over the last five years, we’ve been working with various communities – including trans, queer and disabled people – to explore the ways that toilets can exclude some, whilst including others.
 More information on our current and previous research is available here.

-If you would like more information about the research, please contact us on email@example.com.
+If you would like more information about the Around the Toilet project please contact Jen Slater on email@example.com.

 Header image: © Loranchet / Sinks in the public toilet of the Castle Terrace Parking Garage in Edinburgh, Scotland / Wikimedia Commons